nelsonic/colors/README.md

 How many people have *Five* high-resolution monitors handy...? :-)

-So instead we need a way of displaying fewer colors.
+So instead we need a way of displaying fewer colors intelligently.